mavera12/EHR/Generic-Module-Framework:-States.md

   * **system**: the code system.
 Currently, only `SNOMED-CT` is allowed. _(required)_
   * **code**: the code _(required)_
   * **display**: the human-readable code description _(required)_
-* **reason**: the name of the ConditionOnset state which represents the reason for which the care plan is prescribed.
-This ConditionOnset must come _before_ the CarePlanStart in the module. _(optional)_
+* **reason**: either 1) the name of the ConditionOnset state which represents the reason for which the care plan is prescribed.
+This ConditionOnset must come _before_ the CarePlanStart in the module.
+Or 2) the name of an attribute to which a ConditionOnset was previously assigned _(optional)_
 * **assign\_to\_attribute**: The name of the attribute this care plan should be referred to by.
 Attributes allow modules to store, reference, and share care plans, medications, conditions, procedures, etc, as well as arbitrary strings. _(optional)_

 **Example**